uviclibraries/death-by-powerpoint/topics.md

 Presentation or Topic Title: ___________________________________________________________

-## Key Points to Cover in Your Presentation
+## Key Points to Cover in a Presentation
 - Key Points so cover: They are highligts in the attached PDF...

+### How to Find "Key Points" for Your Own Topic?
+- step 1
+- step 2...

 ## Time Contraints
 You are usually given a maximim time for your presentations.
 In the case of provided Makerspace Workshop Badge paper, the conference where it is being presented has given a hard time limit of 10 minutes for the presentation.